In order to get a positive return on investment with your pay-per-click (PPC) ad campaign, you need to pay attention to the numbers.

 The fact that shorter ads do better is likely due to the fact that people have very small attention spans.
 An ad that can be consumed in three seconds is much more enticing than an ad that takes 90 seconds to read.
 Even if your copy is great and you can effortlessly compel people to read sentence after sentence with mouth-watering copy, there’s simply too much friction to attract a large percentage of your audience.
 Keep it short!

 When dealing with Google display network ads and/or Facebook ads, the image is the most important part.
 People will process the image long before they read the copy or call-to-action.
 So when you run an ad, always split test at least three different images.
 This will give you a feel for what your customers respond to best.

 PPC is both an art and a science.
 It requires equal parts creativity, technical competence, and experience.
 If you’re lacking in any of these three areas, you aren’t going to get the sort of results you need.

 But there’s good news: We can help.

-At PPC.co, we partner with entrepreneurs, marketing professionals, agencies, startups, small businesses, and established enterprises to make PPC advertising a smooth, seamless experience that ultimately results in more clicks and conversions.
+At PPC.co, we partner with entrepreneurs, digital marketers & email marketers/ email marketing professionals, agencies, startups, small businesses, and established enterprises to make PPC advertising a smooth, seamless experience that ultimately results in more clicks and conversion rate.